conan-io/docs/mastering/revisions.rst

 - When a **recipe** is exported, Conan calculates a unique ID (revision).
 For every change, a new recipe revision (RREV) will be calculated:

-   - If Conan detects SCM (Git or SVN) in the conanfile directory, the commit hash will be used as the RREV.
+   - If Conan detects some control version system (Git or SVN) in the conanfile directory, the commit hash will be used as the RREV.
-   - If not SCM is detected, the checksum hash of the recipe manifest will be used as the RREV.
+   - Otherwise, the checksum hash of the recipe manifest will be used as the RREV.

 .. note::